Currently not available due to student demand.

 STONEWARE 1250 c – 1280 c

-Our goal is 21 days turn around however, this depends on demand, equipment maintenance and the occasional equipment failure.
+Our goal is 28 days turn around however, this depends on demand, equipment maintenance and the occasional equipment failure.
+Our kilns are in constant use during term time with our students work which will always take priority.
 We’ll give you an estimated pick up date at the time of lodgement and let you know if this changes.

 Drop off and collection